Arts project grants

 Aim to support community groups or smaller organisations to deliver one-off cultural projects.
 Applications by individual practitioners are applicable, but in collaboration with organisations.
 The lead applicant must be a 'not-for profit organisation'.

 Grants are awarded for project revenue funding of between £500 and £2,000.

 Arts project grants, deliver one-off arts, cultural or heritage projects.
 Projects will benefit Warwick District’s community.
 Addressing the strategic theme of Engagement.

 We recommend that you read the Creative Framework before making your application.

-- Support grassroots, community-led cultural activity in hard to reach, high priority communities, especially amongst those who are under-represented in the cultural life of the district.
+- Support grassroots community-led cultural activity in hard to reach high priority communities.
+Especially amongst those who are under-represented in the cultural life of the district.

 - Deliver cultural activity that has clear social, health and wellbeing outcomes.

-- Promote the use of the contemporary arts and innovative digital tools to engage with the district’s heritage and tell its stories.
+- Promote the use of the contemporary arts and innovative digital tools.
+To engage with the district’s heritage and tell its stories.

-- Submit your application by Friday 16 December at 9am
+- Submit your application by Friday 8 December, 2023.

-- Funds will be awarded by Wednesday 15 February
+- Announcements will be made by Wednesday 31 January, 2024.

 How to apply